 Driven by changes in demand or availability of supply, revenue management is typical in hotel, airline, rental car, and ticketing.

 Driven by price-matching or competitor out-of-stocks, supply driven pricing is typical in ecommerce and retail.

 Dynamic pricing based on demand is extremely powerful.
 To understand if revenue management type dynamic pricing is right for your business, consider these questions:

 Does demand vary by time?

-If you answered "yes" to at least four of these questions, dynamic pricing may work for you.
-If you answered "no" to two or more, it may still work for you if based on supply, depending on which two.
-Contact us if you would like to discuss with an expert.
+If you answered 'yes' to at least four of these questions, dynamic pricing may be right for your business.
+If you answered 'no' to two or more of the questions, dynamic pricing may still be the right choice for your business depending on your market.